 There’s no truth to that legend, but there’s no doubt the Biddle family has played an important role in Mackinac Island history, nonetheless.
-For one, little Mary’s grave is the oldest known burial site in St. Anne’s Cemetery, where many of the island’s prominent residents have been laid to rest.
-For another, the historic Biddle House that the family occupied starting in the 1820s is the best surviving example of a middle-class residence at the height of Mackinac Island’s fur trading era.
+For one, little Mary’s grave is the oldest known burial site in Mackinac Island’s Ste.
+Anne’s Cemetery, where many of the island’s prominent residents have been laid to rest.
+For another, Mackinac Island’s historic Biddle House, which the family occupied starting in the 1820s, is the best surviving example of a middle-class residence at the height of Mackinac Island’s fur trading era.

 A lesser known, yet no less significant bit of Biddle family history is that Agatha Biddle, Mary’s mother, was a leading example of Métis women who played instrumental roles in Mackinac Island’s economy and culture during the 19th century.
-That aspect of family history is now being celebrated at the new Biddle House Mackinac Island Native American Museum opening in Summer 2020.
+That aspect of family history is also celebrated at the Biddle House, which features the Mackinac Island Native American Museum.

-Edward Biddle was part of a prominent family in Philadelphia – his cousin Nicholas, for example, was president of the Second Bank of the United States and editor of Lewis & Clark’s report on their journey to the Pacific Northwest.
-Edward found his way to Mackinac Island after the War of 1812 where he worked in the booming Great Lakes fur trade for many years and later served both as sheriff and village president.
+Edward Biddle was part of a prominent family in Philadelphia.
+For example, his cousin, Nicholas, was president of the Second Bank of the United States and editor of Lewis & Clark’s report on their journey to the Pacific Northwest.
+Edward made a name for himself after finding his way to Mackinac Island following the War of 1812.
+He worked in the booming Great Lakes fur trade for many years and later served both as sheriff and Mackinac Island village president.

 Mackinac State Historic Parks created the Biddle House Mackinac Island Native American Museum along with tribal partners to share the story of the Native American peoples of northern Michigan.
 The museum notes that it is a story of battles won and lost, promises made and broken, cultures repressed and resurgent – and it is a story that continues today.